Daniel Levy (sociologist)

 Daniel Levy (born 1962) is a German-American political sociologist and professor of sociology at the State University of New York at Stony Brook.

+Education

 Levy earned a Bachelor of Arts in sociology and political science (1986) and a Master of Arts in sociology (1990) from Tel Aviv University, as well as a Doctorate of sociology from Columbia University in 1999.

+Career

 He is a specialist on issues relating to globalization, collective memory studies, and comparative historical sociology.
-Levy, along with the historians Paul Gootenberg and Herman Lebovics, is a founder and organizer of the Initiative for Historical Social Science, a program that is run out of Stony Brook with the goal of promoting the "New Historical Social Sciences".
+Levy, along with historians Paul Gootenberg and Herman Lebovics, is a founder and organizer of the Initiative for Historical Social Science, a program that is run out of Stony Brook with the goal of promoting the "New Historical Social Sciences".

-He also, along with the Human Rights scholar and historian Elazar Barkan, is the founder of the "History, Redress, and Reconciliation" Seminar series at Columbia University.
-The seminars are an attempt to provide "a forum for interdisciplinary work on issues at the intersection of history, memory, and contemporary politics" focusing particularly on the "redressing [of] past wrongs and gross violations of human rights."

 Levy serves on the editorial boards of the American Sociological Association's Rose Series in Sociology, the European Journal of Social Theory, and for Memory Studies.